dev-smurf/Minecraft-Mineral-Contest/README.md

 **Contributors:**

 Feel free to contribute to the development of this plugin.
 Your feedback, suggestions, and contributions are highly appreciated!
-- Made by dev-smurf & dev-tony
+- Made by dev-smurf & dev-t0ny

 ---